azure-search-openai-demo

 📺 Watch a video overview of the app.

 This sample demonstrates a few approaches for creating ChatGPT-like experiences over your own data using the Retrieval Augmented Generation pattern.
-It uses Azure OpenAI Service to access a GPT model (gpt-35-turbo), and Azure AI Search for data indexing and retrieval.
+It uses Azure OpenAI Service to access a GPT model (gpt-4.1-mini), and Azure AI Search for data indexing and retrieval.

 The repo includes sample data so it's ready to try end to end.
 In this sample application we use a fictitious company called Contoso Electronics, and the experience allows its employees to ask questions about the benefits, internal policies, as well as job descriptions and roles.